Govt promotes Air India chief Rajiv Bansal to secretary-level rank

 Senior bureaucrat Ali Raza Rizvi, additional secretary and financial adviser in the Information and Broadcasting Ministry, has been promoted as special secretary and financial adviser in the same organisation.

-Gujarat-cadre IAS officer Bidyut Bihari Swain will be a special secretary in the Department of Commerce.
-He is an additional secretary in the same department.The government has also approved the promotion of Indevar Pandey as special secretary, Ministry of Development of North Eastern Region.
-He is working as an additional secretary in the same department.
+Gujarat-cadre IAS officer Bidyut Bihari Swain will be special secretary in the Department of Commerce.
+He is additional secretary in the same department.The government has also approved promotion of Indevar Pandey as special secretary, Ministry of Development of North Eastern Region.
+He is working as the additional secretary in the same department.

 First Anniversary Offer: Subscribe to Moneycontrol PRO’s annual plan for ₹1/- per day for the first year and claim exclusive benefits worth ₹20,000.
 Coupon code: PRO365